How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 7. rationalizing will not help

 Usually, anxiety comes with a lot of negative thinking.
-Most likely rationalizing these anxiety thoughts will not help.
-But seeing the bigger picture behind can.
+Most likely, rationalizing these anxiety thoughts will not help.
+But seeing the bigger picture behind it can.

 Try something different.
 Instead of arguing that your anxiety is not legit and calling the validity of it into question, become a philosopher.